DreamSpotAI/dreamspotai.github.io/documents/Project_Description.typ

   - *Information organization* - because of the relevant quantity of booking, ticket reservation and other similar services, keeping track of everything can result in a difficult task to achieve efficiently, users struggle to find an efficient way to organize all the various data.

-  _Discover With AI_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable while still keeping a good balance between prices and quality.
+  _DreamSpot_ aims to bundle the existing services into an all-in-one platform in order to improve the travel experience and make this type of activity more affordable while still keeping a good balance between prices and quality.

   #pagebreak()